 The Ramp-Up Period1

-To help you become comfortable with your treatment, after you receive the first dose of HYQVIA you will ramp up gradually.
-Your dose will eventually shift from 1 time a week to 1 time a month.
-Here is a typical schedule for a 4 week maintenance treatment schedule for starting HYQVIA.
+After you receive the first dose of HYQVIA, you will ramp up gradually.
+Your dose will eventually shift from 1 time a week to 1 time every 3 or 4 weeks.
+Here is a typical schedule for a 4-week maintenance treatment schedule for starting HYQVIA.

 After the Ramp-Up: Once a Month!*